arduino/forum-assets/README.md

 # Arduino Forum Documentation

-This repository is used for collaborative development of the content of the important documentation content published in the [Arduino Forum](https://forum.arduino.cc) sticky topics.
+This repository is used for collaborative development of the content of the important documentation content published in the [Arduino Forum](https://forum.arduino.cc) [pinned](https://meta.discourse.org/t/how-can-i-manually-pin-a-topic-to-the-top/95405) topics.

 The source content of the documentation is stored in the files in this repository.
 There is a folder for each document.
 The development of this content is done via a formal process that allows all interested parties the opportunity to participate in an efficient manner: